F A Q

-- Death Note – All characters but *GOOD* Ryuk’s.
+- Death Note – All characters but *GOOD* Ryuk’s and sexy Misa.

 - Kingdom Hearts – All character that are colorful can stay but no more Organzation 13.
 I HATE shooting BLACK outfits.
-It’s dull and lifeless.
+It’s dull and lifeless for the most part.

 - Closet cosplay.
 Slapping on a pair of jeans and a white shirt is NOT cosplay photography worthy to me.
 If in doubt, ask or show me a photo.